ikjordan/picozx81/README.md

 </p>

 ### HDMI/DVI Output
-To the left [ZX81 Hires Invaders](https://www.perfectlynormalsite.com/hiresinvaders.html) can be seen on a TV connected over HDMI.
+To the left [SplinterGU SInvaders](https://splintergu.itch.io/space-invaders-for-zx81-wrx) can be seen on a TV connected over HDMI.
 Sound can also be played over HDMI

 To the right can be seen a status page, illustrating some of the configurable options for the emulator